-The Edit menu contains Cut, Copy and Paste functions, as well as Undo and Redo functions which undo and redo edits made in the Table Panel, the Network Editor and to layout.
+The Edit menu contains Cut, Copy and Paste functions, as well as Undo and Redo functions which undo and redo edits made in the Table Panel, edits to the network and to layout.
+The Undo/Redo functions work on the last 10 tasks performed.